Key Takeaways

 Know the Warning Signs

 If you see termite swarmers inside your home or discover mud tubes, you likely have an active infestation requiring professional treatment.
-Do not delay - call Green Guard at (208) 297-7947 immediately.
+Do not delay - contact a pest professional immediately.

 Early detection can save thousands in repair costs.
 Know what to look for: